Transipedia/publication-ccle/README.md

-# publication-ccle
+# Exploring a large cancer cell line RNA-sequencing dataset with k-mers
-scripts and other files to be able to reproduce  the CCLE Transipedia publication
+scripts and other files to be able to reproduce the publication

-## Prerequisite
+## 1. Index preparation

 ### The CCLE Reindeer index

 The core of the study is the CCLE index built by Reindeer, comprising 1019 samples.
-It is to huge to be stored here (236 GB).
-The better way is to ask for us to transfer ours.
-But if you want build your own index, you have to
+It is too large to be stored here (236 GB).
+A better way is to ask us to transfer it to you.
+But if you want build your own CCLE index, here is the procedure.

+_NB: this procedure is suited to Reindeer V 1.02 or earlier._

-- **download** all the 1019 fastq of the study  (11 TB), the [sra-CCLE_metadata.tsv](./sra-CCLE_metadata.tsv)  file contain the list and links to dowloads the selection of fastq files.
+- **download** all 1019 fastq files (11 TB), the [sra-CCLE_metadata.tsv](./sra-CCLE_metadata.tsv) file contain the list and links to download the selection of fastq files.
 - **trim** the fastq with cutadatp, options: **<TODO\>**
 - **build the index** (prefer --disk-mode) using trimmed fastq.
 - in the index directory, create a tsv file named **fos.txt**.
 It must contain the list of the samples in the first column and the normalized value of the sample (computed using the kmer number of the fastq files of the sample) (needed by rdeer-service).
 Follow the link below to rdeer-service for more details.
 - If you have used the  ``--disk-query`` Reindeer index option in the directory index, create an empty file named **disk-query** (needed by rdeer-service).

-### softwares and python environment
+### software and python environment

-The applications below are needed:
+Applications below are needed:

 - kmerator [https://github.com/Transipedia/kmerator](https://github.com/Transipedia/kmerator)
 - rdeer-service [https://github.com/Bio2M/rdeer-service](https://github.com/Bio2M/rdeer-service)
 - snakemake [https://github.com/snakemake/snakemake](https://github.com/snakemake/snakemake)

-In addition, some python scripts needs external libraries:
+In addition, certain python scripts need external libraries:

 - PyYAML
 - pyfaidx